 LED treatments help treat acne breakouts (think redness and inflammation), scarring, and skin conditions like rosacea; smoothing fine lines and wrinkles, evening out the skin tone, and reducing pore size.

-It’s been know to plump up those hard-to-treat areas that botox cannot completely treat—like crows feet, for example.
+It’s been known to plump up those hard-to-treat areas that botox cannot completely treat—like crows feet, for example.

-This procedure is used to stimulate the production of collagen and elastin on the face and body.
+This procedure is used to stimulate the production of collagen and elastin in the face and body.

 While gentle lasers are effective in your 20’s and 30’s, more aggressive laser treatments render more results in your 40s, particularly if you’re trying to reduce the appearance of fine lines and wrinkles.

 You may have less motivation to exercise now than you did in the past, but you need physical activity now more than ever—not only because your metabolism has slowed down, but because it can help you reverse some signs of aging now, and down the road.